VaibhavVe/Sales_Insights/README.md

 ## 📁 Files Included
 - `SalesDashboard.pbix` – Power BI report file
-- `Data Queries and Data Queries 2` – SQL scripts for data extraction and transformation
+- `Sales Queries.sql` & `Sales Queries 2.sql` – SQL scripts for data extraction and transformation
-- `screenshot.png` – Visual snapshot of the Power BI dashboard
+- `Screenshot.png` – Visual snapshot of the Power BI dashboard

 ## 🔗 How to Use
-1. Run `Data Queries and Data Queries 2` in your SQL Server to generate necessary tables.
+1. Run `Sales Queries.sql` and `Sales Queries 2.sql` in your SQL Server to generate the necessary tables.
 2. Load the SQL tables into Power BI.
 3. Open `SalesDashboard.pbix` in Power BI Desktop to view or customize the dashboard.